-The following design and development standards shall be met in all mixed use zones: All residential development which meets the objective design standards in Chapter 17.41, Article IV shall be deemed to have met these measures.
+The following design and development standards shall be met in all mixed use zones.
+All residential development which meets the objective design standards in Chapter 17.41, Article IV shall be deemed to have met these measures.

 - A. Site design.
 Develop projects that enhance the sense of place and reflect a commitment to functional efficiency, quality, and neighborhood context. - 1.
-Utilize a grid, or modified-grid block pattern to maximize access and circulation efficiency, with direct pedestrian access to buildings and building entrances that are oriented toward the street, wherever possible.
-Where culs de-sac do exist, design them open ended to provide pedestrian and bicycle access to other uses and amenities.
-Ensure easy access to public transit stops.
+Utilize a grid, or modified-grid block pattern to maximize access and circulation efficiency, with direct pedestrian access to buildings and building entrances that are oriented toward the street, wherever possible. - 2.
+Design loading and service areas away from street frontage.